bjornharrtell/postgresql-http-server/README.md

 named testdb with a table named testtable in the public schema you can then do the following operations:

-    GET rows at:
-    /db/testdb/schemas/public/tables/testtable/rows

-    GET rows filtered by where param like:
-    /db/testdb/schemas/public/tables/testtable/rows?where=id%3D3

-    GET paginated rows with limit and offset params:
-    /db/testdb/schemas/public/tables/testtable/rows?limit=10&offset=10

-    GET a single row at:
+    Retrieve (GET) or update (PUT) a single row at:
     /db/testdb/schemas/public/tables/testtable/rows/id

-    POST a new row at:
+    Retrieve rows (GET), update rows (PUT) or create a new row (POST) at:
     /db/testdb/schemas/public/tables/testtable/rows

+The above resources accepts URL encoded parameters where, limit and offset where applicable.
+Example:

+    GET a maximum of 10 rows where cost>100 at:
+    /db/testdb/schemas/public/tables/testtable/rows?where=cost%3E100&limit=10

 The default and currently the only dataformat is JSON.
+POSTing or PUTing expects a single JSON object with properties corresponding to column names.

 ## TODOs

-* Use parameterized queries and/or prepared statements for performance and barrier against SQL injection
+* Use real primary key (current single row operations assume a primary key named id)
+* Optionally use authenticated user/password to connect to DB
 * Handle ORDER BY via orderby param
 * Handle PostGIS data
-* Handle row update via PUT
-* Handle row deletes via DELETE
 * Allow raw SQL queries?
 * Handle DDL stuff?